makersacademy/acebook-node-template/test_plan.md

 The testers assigned to this project are:
 * `A.Patel` - Test Engineer who joined the company last week and is primarily still completing onboarding.
-* `R.Le` - Test Engineer who joined the company last week and is primarily
+* `R.Le` - Test Engineer who joined the company last week and is primarily still completing onboarding.

 ## Defect Management
 When a tester encounters a bug, they will raise a defect on the GitHub Issues